 ROOT CANAL THERAPY

 Root canals have a bad reputation for being extremely painful, but the truth is, the treatment itself is comfortable and can significantly reduce toothache, pain and sensitivity that precedes the treatment.
 Best of all, root canal therapy makes it possible for the Ealing Dental team to save teeth that may otherwise have been extracted.
-Contact SSS Clinic in Ealing, London if you experience any of the warning signs that you may need root canal treatment including a severe toothache, dental sensitivity, and discoloration of the tooth.
+Contact our dental clinic in Ealing, London if you experience any of the warning signs that you may need root canal treatment including a severe toothache, dental sensitivity, and discoloration of the tooth.

 BENEFITS OF ROOT CANAL THERAPY